moq-wg/moq-transport/draft-ietf-moq-transport.md

 objects to peeps in order to leverage the features of QUIC streams as described above.

 An example strategy for using QUIC stream properties follows.
-If object A is dependent on object B, then delivery of A can follow B, i.e. B and A can be usefully delivered over a single QUIC stream.
+If object B is dependent on object A, then delivery of B can follow A, i.e. A and B can be usefully delivered over a single QUIC stream.
 Furthermore, in this example:

 - If an object is dependent on all previous objects in a Peep, it is added to that Peep.

-- If an object is not dependent on some of the objects in a Peep, it goes in a different Peep.
+- If an object is not dependent on all of the objects in a Peep, it goes in a different Peep.

 - There are often many ways to compose Peeps that meet these criteria.
 Where